Schedule Policy/Career Is Now in Effect (March 2026)

 - Final approval authority moved to the President, making it harder to challenge as overreach by a subordinate official

-- Biden's protective rule (ensuring excepted service employees kept competitive service rights) was rescinded
+- Biden's protective rule, which ensured excepted service employees kept competitive service rights, was rescinded

 Figure Out If You're Affected